 Bangkok is Thailand’s current capital city and great for a quick weekend getaway with good food, shopping and entertainment.
-But you’re missing out if you skip out on the UNESCO World Heritage Site Ayutthaya, Thailand’s old capital just 1 hour away from Bangkok, a perfect day trip for those looking to learn a little Thai history.
-Here’s what I saw and suggestions on things to do in Ayutthaya.
+But you’re missing out if you only stay within the city!
+Just 1 hour away is Ayutthaya, Thailand’s old capital and a UNESCO World Heritage Site, a perfect day trip for those looking to learn a little Thai history.
+Here’s what I saw and my recs on on things to do in Ayutthaya.

 Thanks to the Tourism Authority of Thailand folk who invited me on a FAM trip to Bangkok.
 I was really happy that a day trip to Ayutthaya was a part of the itinerary – while I’d visited Bangkok several times on my own, I never had had the time or inclination to explore outside the city, so this was one of the first experiences I had of Thailand outside of Bangkok.

 Ayutthaya reminded me a little of Bali and visiting temples – Thailand’s’s history has a similarly strong Hindu influence, and you can see quite clearly how Indochina and the surrounding regions have left their mark.
 I definitely recommend checking out Ayutthaya, especially because it’s so close to Bangkok and a nice break from the typical itinerary of shopping, spa and eating.